 Neither of the two women would ever compete in a Grand Slam final again.

 Capriati would remain world No 1 for 17 weeks in total, but Serena Williams would soon start a heavy domination of the Tour, defeating her sister Venus in the final of the four next Grand Slam tournaments.
 Reaching the semi-finals in four additional major tournaments, Capriati would remain a top 10 player until 2004, when she would retire from professional tennis due to shoulder injury.

 Martina Hingis would never recover from that loss.
 She had already suffered a dramatic loss in the 1999 French Open final, and, bothered by a foot injury, she would announce her retirement in February 2003.
-She would be back on the Tour in 2006, but she would never go past the quarter-finals of a Grand Slam tournament until she was tested positive for cocaine at Wimbledon and suspended at the end of the year.
-She would then come back a last time in the 2010s, in doubles, claiming four additional Grand Slam titles.
+She would be back on the Tour in 2006, but she would never go past the quarter-finals of a Grand Slam tournament and later tested positive for cocaine at Wimbledon and was suspended at the end of the year.
+She would then come back a third time in the 2010s, in doubles, claiming four additional Grand Slam titles.